Deep Reinforcement Learning for Dynamic Origin-Destination Matrix Estimation in Microscopic Traffic Simulations Considering Credit Assignment: Methods

 \subsubsection{State}

 In MDP, a state is a complete description of the agent and environment at a specific point in time.
 In this study, a state consists of two elements: network state and context state.
+First, to maintain dimensional consistency, we propose a link-based network state, which is represented as a 1-dimensional vector containing the link vehicle counts $N_l$ and the link average speed $\bar{v}_l$ for each link.
+Link vehicle counts ($N_l$) encode the instantaneous distribution of vehicles across links, which is a direct proxy for vehicles-in-network accumulation and queue formation.
+Link average speeds ($\bar{v}_l$) provide a compact representation of congestion state and propagation, reflecting how current network loading affects future movements and travel times over subsequent steps.
+Together, ($N_l$, $\bar{v}_l$) serve as a link-based snapshot of network conditions that the simulator uses to propagate vehicles forward.

-First, to maintain dimensional consistency, we propose a link-based network state, which is represented as a 1-dimensional vector containing the number of vehicles $N_l$ and the average speed $\bar{v}_l$ for each link.
-Additionally, a context state is proposed to provide agents with clues regarding their goals.
-The context state consists of the current timestep at which an action should be taken and detector data information indicating the number of vehicles that have passed through the detectors.
-This detector data information is initialized as a zero vector whenever the aggregation of detector data is completed and updated.
+Additionally, a context state is proposed to provide the agent with contextual information about the calibration target.
+The context state consists of the current timestep and detector data memory.
+First, the timestep index provides temporal information to the agent.
+While it does not directly supply information about the target we need to fit, it helps the agent discover an implicit reward function through training.
+Second, detector data memory provides information on how much of the target has been achieved by indicating how many vehicles have been detected by each detector within a single detection interval.
+This memory is initialized as a zero vector whenever the aggregation of detector data is completed and updated.
+The state configuration helps determine how much demand to input into which OD pairs by considering the current network state, the current target value, and how much the objective has been achieved.

-An example of a state is shown in \textbf{Figure 3}.
+An example of a state is shown in Figure~\ref{fig3}.
 This figure explains how to construct the state $s_t$ observed at the point when the agent needs to take action $a_t$ at timestep $t$. $s_t$ depends entirely on the last snapshot in the simulation at timestep $t-1$, which is the result of vehicles moving along time-dependent shortest paths during the input interval.
 We extract the network state and context state from the last snapshot, then flatten and concatenate them to create $s_t$.
 At this point, the average speed of links with no vehicles is assumed to be the free-flow speed $v_f$.
 In this example, the network consists of 12 links, and two detectors are installed; therefore, the dimension of the network state is 24, and the dimension of the context state is 3.
 Therefore, the dimension of the state is 27.
+Experiments and discussions regarding the design of state are in \textbf{Appendix B}.